Download complete service offering

 1. Description of Service

-Customers pay the initial software costs for ITD to procure the necessary operating system and other related software.
-Costs are included in the BAR (Business Application Request form) and identified as "one time" cost and agreed to by both the customer and ITD.
+Customers pay the initial software costs for MassIT to procure the necessary operating system and other related software.
+Costs are included in the BAR (Business Application Request form) and identified as "one time" cost and agreed to by both the customer and MassIT.

 The Linux OS Distributed Hosting Service includes:

-- Systems engineer's participation as needed in ongoing customer service delivery reviews (coordinated by ITD Service Account Managers).
+- Systems engineer's participation as needed in ongoing customer service delivery reviews (coordinated by MassIT Service Account Managers).

 Systems Support & Monitoring: